Getting MoRE out of Mixture of Language Model Reasoning Experts: Improves Selective QA

 \paragraph{Results} For each question, we ask annotators to decide: (1) whether they think the final prediction is correct (binary judgment); and (2) what is their confidence in their own judgment on a scale of 1 to 5, which we will convert to a numerical value in range $[0, 1]$ for computing the average.

-The results are summarized in Table~\ref{tab:human_calibration}.
-The \mope{} condition improves annotators' accuracy of deciding whether the system prediction is correct from 57.0\% to 67.5\% ($p=0.012$), which also corresponds to a jump in effective reliability from 9.5 to 19.5.
+\mope{} improves both the accuracy and efficiency of human answer verification (Table~\ref{tab:human_calibration}). \mope{} improves annotators' accuracy of deciding whether the system prediction is correct from 57.0\% to 67.5\% ($p=0.012$), which also corresponds to a jump in effective reliability from 9.5 to 19.5.
 When we break down the results into the accuracy of accepting correct model predictions and rejecting wrong model predictions, the \mope{} condition improves accuracy in both categories.
 When measuring annotators' confidence in their judgment, their confidence increases in both correct and wrong judgment, as a result of seeing the additional inter-expert agreement information in the \mope{} condition.

-Lastly and somewhat surprisingly, reading the additional information in the \mope{} condition did not slow people down - the annotators spend an average of 13.2 minutes every 20 questions, compared to the average time of 15.0 minutes in the baseline condition, possibly because the lack of supporting evidence in the baseline condition makes the decision process difficult for people.
+Lastly and somewhat surprisingly, \mope{}'s additional information did not slow people down: annotators spend an average of 13.2 minutes every 20 questions, compared to the average time of 15.0 minutes in the baseline condition, possibly because the lack of supporting evidence in the baseline condition makes the decision process difficult for people (similar effect as in~\citet{Feng2022LearningTE}).
+Interestingly, the automatic calibrator from \mope{} has an effective reliability score of 11.3 on the same sampled set annotators saw.
+This is higher than the human ER in the baseline condition (9.5) but lower than the human ER in the \mope{} condition, indicating that humans are able to capture additional cues that our automatic calibrator missed.
+Next, we examine those cases where humans effectively overruled \mope{}.